 Grass Fed Beef, Real Veal, and Pork

-We will have grass fed Angus beef on a very limited basis beginning in 2019.
-We will remain a dairy farm milking registered Guernseys, but we will be birthing registed Angus steers using Embryo transfer from high quality parents.
+We began grass fed Angus beef on a very limited basis in 2019.
+Those shares sold out in a hurry.
+We remain a dairy farm milking registered Guernseys, but we will be birthing registered Angus steers using Embryo transfer from high quality parents.
 If you want grass fed Angus beef, reserve it early.

 If you want good quality meats, you need to get it straight from a farmer where you know exactly what animal it is, how old it is, and how it was cared for.
 You won't want to go back to the supermarket for your meats ever again.
 This page explains some detail about those products and offers some information that you may find useful no matter where you purchase your meats.

 Grass fed beef is very different from grain fed beef.
-If you haven't had grass fed beef, buy a sample and try it.
+If you haven't had grass fed beef, try a sample.
 We have samples available most of the time.

 Beef and Pork Products